-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2014 b.
-Transactions with related parties i) Relationship with Ironstone Capital
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2015 b.
+Transactions with related parties

 NOTE 24: RELATED PARTY TRANSACTIONS (continued)

 Transactions between related parties are on normal commercial terms and on conditions no more favourable than those available to other parties unless otherwise stated.